Hey Randy, powerful list. You really lay them out so clearly. Number 1,2 and 4 really hit me as timely reminders. Thank you for posting!

 The gospel means good news and scriptures contain a lot of it.
 Unfortunately, organized religion also disseminates a lot of limiting beliefs which turn into bad news.
 Too many of them teach that you are pitiful, unworthy, undeserving, or even inherently evil, in need of redemption.

 If, as a child, you were taught that you were born a sorry sinner, aren’t worthy, are meant to suffer in this lifetime, won’t reach enlightenment until another 44 lifetimes, or you’ve been reincarnated in this lifetime to pay penance for a past lifetime – it’s a pretty safe bet that you’ll grow into adulthood with low self-esteem and worthiness issues.
-Which essentially cause you to self-sabotage all forms of prosperity offered to you.
+Which essentially causes you to self-sabotage all forms of prosperity offered to you.

 You fall prey to these lies when you become infected with limiting beliefs.
 Beliefs that are propagated through memes (mind viruses) disseminated by governments, organized religion, the educational system, and what I call the datasphere (media, social media, pop culture, etc.).
 Together they make up the Matrix.
 It’s just not configured like the one in the movies...